Learn how to calm anxiety, panic, and other PTSD symptoms, within minutes.

 Find professional resources.
 A good starting point is SAMHSA, which will help you connect to local therapists.

-Check out my Anxiety Plan Worksheet set.
+If you're a therapist or other health professional, check out my Anxiety Plan Worksheet set.
 It includes a handy PDF where you can review tips on anxiety and create a quick action plan.
 Download it here.

 Jennie Lannette, LCSW, is a licensed, practicing therapist in Missouri, specializing in trauma, anxiety, and related mental health issues.